 Neal Newman, business law professor, is an avid runner who pushes students to go the extra mile.

 Lisa Rich, legal writing professor, draws on her Capitol Hill experience to teach communication and analytical skills.

 When he's not playing pool or reading mysteries, Peter Yu is an internationally renowned intellectual property expert.

 We cultivate the knowledge, skills and Aggie core values you'll need for success.

 Are you the next great trial lawyer or deal maker?
 Interested in a particular practice area?
 We'll guide you on your journey.

-Since Texas A&M acquired the law school, we've increased funding for scholarships, hired top faculty and reduced class sizes.
+Since Texas A&M acquired the law school, we've lowered tuition, increased funding for scholarships, hired top faculty and reduced class sizes.